klauer/epics-sumo-mirror/doc/migration-examples.rst

 exists as described further above.
 You convert the scan file to a dependency database with this command::

-  sumo db --dbdir $SUMODIR/database --scandb $SUMODIR/database/SCAN.DB db convert $SUMODIR/scan/SCAN
+  sumo --dbdir $SUMODIR/database --scandb $SUMODIR/database/SCAN.DB db convert $SUMODIR/scan/SCAN

 Create the sumo configuration file
 ++++++++++++++++++++++++++++++++++